pauljickling/notes/devops/kubernetes/k8s.md

 `kubectl` is the command line interface for managing your Kubernetes infrastrucutre.
 It does not deploy a cluster, but rather is used to manage defined infrastructure.

+`kubectl config get-contexts` lists the available contexts and clusters

 `kubectl get nodes` will list deployed infrastructure

 `kubectl apply -f config.yml` Applies any type of Kubernetes pod, service, etc. that is described in a yaml file.
 The preferable way to deploy infrasrtucture since you can commit it to git and have some version history.